Vany/minaret/MEMO.md

 - ✅ **Performance**: Exceeds all performance targets with minimal overhead
 - ✅ **Documentation**: Complete technical and user documentation
 - ✅ **Testing**: Manual testing completed, all features validated
+- ✅ **JSON Parsing**: Comma handling in strings fully fixed and tested

-**Production Readiness**: ✅ **PRODUCTION READY (v1.0.1)**
+**Production Readiness**: ✅ **PRODUCTION READY (v1.0.2)**

-The Minaret mod v1.0.1 represents a significant enhancement over v1.0.0 with advanced chat integration capabilities.
-All core features are implemented, tested, and production-ready.
-The enhanced API provides seamless integration with external chat platforms while maintaining full backwards compatibility.
+The Minaret mod v1.0.2 fixes a critical JSON parsing bug where messages containing commas were incorrectly parsed.
+The enhanced parser now properly handles quoted strings with escape sequences, ensuring reliable message processing for all use cases.